vertueux/smov/documentation/test_demos.md

 ## On the second terminal

-Navigate to the project directory, source the installation files, then run the `forward_motion` package.
+Navigate to the project directory, source the installation files, then run the `walking_gait` package.

 ```bash
 source /opt/ros/humble/setup.bash